GeertVG/geertvg.github.io/books/programmable_logic_controllers/chapter2/intro.md

 | :---: | :--- |
 |![Schematic programming overview](/images/programming_overview.png "Schematic overview of the programming part") | 1 = Programming device <br> 2 = PLC <br> 3 = Siemens engineering application <br> 4 = Beckhoff engineering application <br> 5 = Download cable <br> 6 = Compile <br> 7 = Download <br> 8 = Upload |

-The **user program** is designed in the manufacturer's ES package and stored in the programming device's memory (e.g., a computer's hard drive).
+The **user program** is designed in the manufacturer's ES <sup>1</sup> package and stored in the programming device's memory (e.g., a computer's hard drive).
 This is called the OFFLINE user program.

-> ES = **E**ngineering **S**oftware packages such as Siemens TIA Portal and Beckhoff TwinCAT

 Using a download cable, it is possible to transfer the OFFLINE user program to the PLC's memory.
 This is called **downloading**.
 The download is preceded by checking the user program for errors and preparing it for download.
 This is called **compiling**.
 The user program transferred to the PLC is called the ONLINE user program.